Raguram-N/Headout_Assesment/README.md

 </td>
 <td width="60%" valign="top">

-## ⚡ Fast Track + The Next Level
-### Best for the best views

-Don't want to spend time waiting in queues?

-This ticket includes priority entry and access to The Next Level on Level 54 — the highest viewing point at The View at The Palm.

 #### What's included?

 - Priority entry
 - Access to Level 52
-- Access to Level 54 (The Next Level)
+- Access to Level 54 (The Next Level - the highest viewing point at The View at The Palm)
 - Premium viewing area
 - Exclusive lounge

 #### Choose this ticket if: